davgeo/kodicontroller/README.rst

 .. code:: python

+    controller = kodicontroller.KodiController()
-  kodicontroller.VideoLibrary_GetMovies('192.168.0.1', '8000', 'user1', 'pwd')
+    controller.SetServer('192.168.0.1', '8000', 'user1', 'pwd')
+    controller.VideoLibrary_GetMovies()

-This will setup the Kodi JSON client give the provided server details and call the VideoLibrary.GetMovies JSON method with the following parameters:
+This will setup the Kodi JSON client given the provided server details and call the VideoLibrary.GetMovies JSON method with the following parameters:

 .. code:: python